Best Putters For High Handicappers 2023

 Here are some of our favorite putters that will work perfectly for high handicap players.

-For that reason, putting is perhaps one of the most important areas of the game amateur players should look to improve on the most.
-And while the best way to really improve your putting stroke is by spending a lot of time on the practice greens, you can also improve your performance by making sure you are using the right equipment that is suitable for your ability and putting stroke.
-Some of the best putters currently on the market can help players cut down their handicaps thanks to their forgiving designs that can help you strike the ball more consistently and with better alignment.
+We use the putter more than any other club in the bag so it stands to reason that it is the most important.
+It isn't as glamorous as a driver but we will use a putter twice as much as a driver during the course of a round.
+So putting is the area of the game where amateur players should look to improve on the most.
+Of course the best way to improve on the greens is to hone your putting stroke through a lot of practice, but you can also improve by making sure you are using equipment that is suitable for your ability and putting stroke.
+Some of the best putters currently on the market will help struggling golfers to lower their handicaps due to forgiving designs and impressive technology that can help golfers strike the ball more consistently and with better alignment.

-When trying to find a putter for a higher handicapper, we think the place to start is in the mallet section of putter design.
-This is because the best mallet putters give greater forgiveness on off-center strikes.
+While not a hard and fast rule, when trying to find a putter for a higher handicapper we would suggest that the best mallet putters are the place to start as they give greater forgiveness on off-center strikes.
 The center of gravity of a mallet putter is also often moved to the perimeter of the club-head and that offers much better balance than what you will receive from a blade putter.
+The larger footprint also helps to promote confidence over the ball, something most high-handicap golfers need.

 So what are some of the best putters for high handicappers currently on the market?
 Well, we have set out a list below of our top choices, but if you're also thinking about buying a set of irons or a new driver, why not take a look at our guides on the best golf clubs for high handicappers or our guide on the best drivers for high handicappers.